selimceylan/Scattering_TinyImageNet-200/README.md

 ## Model
 Scattering CNN model based on ResNet backbone and this backbone takes scattering transform output as input.\
 Firstly a batch normalization applied to scattering output "nn.BatchNorm2d(in_channels, eps=1e-5, affine=False)"\
 After normalization a 2D convolution comes for change channels value to 64 (this value determines according to multiple of 2, depends on architecture) from scattering output's channel value.
-Input is ready for usual ResNet implementation now.\
+Input is ready for usual ResNet implementation now.

 Additionally there is no downsampling for image resolutions because 2D scattering transform already reduces images size.
 Tiny Imagenet-200 images has 64x64 and after scattering images sizes decreased to 16x16.

+Check out the summary.txt for examine the architecture.

 ## Scattering
 Refer kymatio website and github repository for get informations about scattering transforms and their implementation to python.\